enbeec/keepalive/README.md

 #### Database

-We're gonna use [tiedot](https://github.com/HouzuoGuo/tiedot) which is a document database written in Go.
-All the data is persisted as plain text on the filesystem.
-It also supports an HTTP(S) API for querying and mutating data.
+We're gonna use something that writes data to the disk in plain text.
+Right now I'm liking [diskv](https://github.com/peterbourgon/diskv).

 #### API